nayoung9/PAPipe/Parameters/parameter_generator.md

 #### From read mapping (you have trimmed reads)

 - You have trimmed sequencing files and therefore you want to begin analysis from read mapping (skip read QC and trimming)
-- In the "Input file setting" textbox, a sample name and corresponding sequencing file must be given (one pair per line)
+- In the "Input file setting" textbox, the names of a sample and its corresponding sequencing file must be given (one pair per line)
 - Only paired-end sequencing data is supported, therefore for one sample, two read files (one for the first reads and the other for the second reads) must be specified in two different lines
 - Sequencing files must be gzip-compressed fastq files
 - 실제 data 가 채워진 (test data 활용) 그림 추가하고 이 글 삭제